ehsanmqn/freight-rates/README.md

 Note that this is just one example of how the tables could be normalized, and the specific details of the normalization process will depend on the requirements of the application and the relationships between the data entities.

+## End
+Feel free to visit my Github profile where I have shared a few projects to check out.

+Happy coding :tada :tada :tada